Effective Date: August 30, 2012; Last Updated May 25, 2023

 When we ask you to provide personal information on the Website, including for the provision of required personal information, we will explain the reasons you are asked to provide that information.
 Generally, and unless otherwise indicated, any required information that you may be asked to provide is needed to provide you with the products and services requested by you on the Website.
 In some instances, if you choose not to provide us with your personal information, you may not be able to use certain features of the Website.

 As mentioned above, we use certain analytics tools on our Website to collect usage and performance data.
-As soon as you navigate to the Website and continue to browse through the Website or use one our Apps, these analytics tools automatically collect and store certain information from your computer or device about your visit such as your IP address or mobile device ID.
+As soon as you navigate to the Website and continue to browse through the Website, some of these analytics tools automatically collect and store certain information from your computer or device about your visit such as your IP address or mobile device ID.
 In some countries, including those in the European Economic Area, some of this information may be considered personal information under applicable data protection laws.

 As described in the How We Collect Automatically Collected Information section below, some of the specific information we may collect automatically when you visit the Website includes usage data, such as the date and time of visit, duration of visit, type of web browser used, operating system/platform used, your IP address or mobile device ID, the websites from which you linked to the Website, and your CPU speed.
 We may also note whether and how you use the Website by recording site traffic patterns and “clickstreams.”

-This automatically collected information allows us to better understand the visitors who come to our Website or use our Apps, where they come from, and what content on our Website or Apps is of interest to them.
-We only ever use this automatically collected information for our internal analytics purposes, to diagnose problems with our servers, and to improve the quality, performance, and functionality of the Website and Apps, and their relevance to our users.
+This automatically collected information allows us to better understand the visitors who come to our Website, where they come from, and what content on our Website is of interest to them.
+We only ever use this automatically collected information for our internal analytics purposes, to diagnose problems with our servers, and to improve the quality, performance, and functionality of the Website, and their relevance to our users, including to suggest features, resources, or content that may be of interest to our users.

 In addition to the analytics tools described above, we also use certain advertising technologies on third party websites to measure the effectiveness of our advertising campaigns.
 As described in greater detail in the How We Collect Automatically Collected Information, below, these tools automatically collect and store certain information when you interact with one of our online advertisements.
 As with the analytics tools described above, in some countries, including those in the European Economic Area, some of the information processed by these advertising technologies may be considered personal information under applicable data protection laws.